-Autumn in Iceland is very similar to springtime in terms of temperatures.
-A little bit colder than summertime, fall temperatures hover around 10°C (50°F).
+Autumn in Iceland is very similar to springtime in terms of temperature.
+A little bit colder than in the summertime, fall temperatures hover around 10°C (50°F).
 Winds increase just slightly, but the winds aren’t nearly as bad as they are during the winter months.
 Fall travel to Iceland isn’t as popular as summer travel, so you’ll get to enjoy these mild weather conditions with fewer crowds.

 Popular autumn activities in Iceland include seeing all of the main attractions along the Golden Circle, South Coast and Ring Road, just with fewer tourist crowds, as well as chasing the Northern Lights during the latter part of the season.
 It is worth noting that some of the popular activities in Iceland are not available during the fall months, including much of the wildlife viewing, as well as tours that take you out on the water or to the Icelandic Highlands.

-In terms of your rental vehicle, you can still choose to book a camper van, if you like, through mid-September, when the weather is still mostly agreeable.
+In terms of your rental vehicle, you can still choose to book a campervan, if you like, through mid-September, when the weather is still mostly agreeable.
 If you’re planning a short trip on paved roadways, like those you’ll find around southwest Iceland, an economy car is still suitable as well.
 However, if you’re travelling to the Highlands or if you’re travelling in a group, you’ll still want that 4x4 vehicle that provides extra safety and added comfort.
-We like the Dacia Duster and Nissan X-trail for the fall months, as they give you everything you could want in terms of size and safety, but they’re still on the affordable side.

 Winter in Iceland (November Through March)